headStyleColorRed/RustGres/readme.md

  test_db     | root  | UTF8     | en_US.utf8 | en_US.utf8 |
 (5 rows)
 ```
-The table we created is the diesel_demo, so we'll connect to that db by running `\c diesel_demo`, which will allow us to list again the contents inside that db with another `\l`
+The table we created is the demo, so we'll connect to that db by running `\c demo`, which will allow us to list again the contents inside that db with another `\l`